Site icon Circuit Ideas for You

 Important notes:

-To be sure Vout is correct use correct resistor values and sometimes Iadj matters but mostly not.
+However, to be sure Vout is correct, we use correct resistor values and sometimes Iadj matters, but mostly it does not.

 How to Build:

-To build a Simple Adjustable Power Supply Circuit following steps are required to follow while connections:
+To build a Simple Adjustable Power Supply Circuit following steps are required for connections:

 Testing the Circuit: